2020 Aotearoa Music Awards

-The 2020 Aotearoa Music Awards was the 55th holding of the annual ceremony, renamed the Aotearoa Music Awards featuring awards for musical recording artists based in or originating from New Zealand.
+The 2020 Aotearoa Music Awards was the 54th holding of the annual ceremony, featuring awards for musical recording artists based in or originating from New Zealand.
 It took place on 15 November 2020 at Spark Arena in Auckland and was hosted by Jesse Mulligan, Sharyn Casey, and Jayden King.

 The awards show was broadcast live nationally on The Edge TV from 7pm until 8:30pm, and Three from 8:30pm until 10:30pm.

+Previously known as the New Zealand Music Awards, the awards were rebranded in 2020 as the Aotearoa Music Awards.

 Nominees and winners

+Finalists for the awards were announced 8 October, 2020.

 Winners are listed first and highlighted in boldface.